RowanDark/fr3ki/README.md

 **fr3ki** is an advanced asynchronous fuzzer designed for bug bounty hunters, penetration testers, and red teamers.
 It features high concurrency, payload obfuscation, proxy rotation, adaptive throttling, and much more—all in a single extensible Python tool.

+**NOTE** Only use this on programs and applications that you are authorized to perform research and testing on!
+Failure to do is considered illegal in most jurisdictions, and you do so at your own risk!

 ---

 ## Features